qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

   constant `true` or `false` value of type `i1`
 - a flag with the string identifier `"dynamic_result_management"` that contains a constant `true` or `false` value of type `i1`
+- A flag named `"qubit_resetting"` with a boolean i1 value indicating if the program uses reset operations on qubits.
+- A flag named `"classical_ints"`  with a boolean i1 value indicating if the program uses classical computations on integers.
+- A flag named `"classical_floats"`  with a boolean i1 value indicating if the program uses classical computations on floating point values.
+- A flag named `"classical_fixed_points"`  with a boolean i1 value indicating if the program uses reset operations on fixed point values.
+- A flag named `"user_functions"`  with a boolean i1 value indicating if the program uses user defined functions and function calls.
+- A flag named `"backwards_branching"`  with a boolean i1 value indicating if the program uses branch instructions that causes "backwards" jumps in the control flow.
+- A flag named `"multiple_target_branching"`  with a boolean i1 value indicating if the program uses the switch instruction in llvm.

 These flags are attached as `llvm.module.flags` metadata to the module.
 They can be queried using the standard LLVM tools and follow the LLVM specification in